 Obi Pants - Kasuri

-Our unique approach to the traditional Indian salwar pant: our Obi Pants are more fitted but allow for total movement and comfort.
+A unique approach to the traditional Indian salwar pant: Obi Pants are more fitted but allow for total movement and comfort.
 An origami-style tuck in the lower leg gives a beautifully structured shape to these otherwise loose pants.
-Pair with a simple tee for everyday utility or layer under an oversized kaftan or robe for a more nomadic look.
+Pair with our Hanky Linen Tank, a simple tee for everyday utility, or layer under an oversized kaftan or robe for a more nomadic look.
 We love wearing them with the hem rolled up, too.

 - Slightly cropped leg